substantic/rain/docs/guide/python_api.rst

 Python API
 **********

 The Rain Pyton API consists of two domains that observe the workflow graph differently, although the concepts are similar and some classes are used in both contexts.

 * Code run at *the client*, creating sessions and task graphs, executing and querying sessions.
 There, the tasks are only created and declared, never actually executed.

-* Python code that runs inside remote Pyhton tasks on the workers.
+* Python code that runs inside remote Pyhton tasks on the governors.
   This code has access to the actual input data, but only sees the adjacent data objects (input and output).